 Here are some AI-based personal finance assistants:

 1. Olivia AI.
 It is a financial assistant that users can converse with.
-She uses machine learning algorithms to perform an array of functions, such as connecting to the bank accounts of customers and offering on-the-go information on expenditure.
+She uses machine learning algorithms to perform an array of functions, such as connecting to the bank accounts of customers and offering on-the-go information on expenditures.
 Olivia learns about the user by monitoring spending patterns and providing suggestions based on them.
 She is cloud-based software, thus, entirely secure.

 2. Digit.
 It works similar to Olivia by linking to the bank account of a customer and assessing the client’s spending habits.
 Digit can also forecast the user’s expenses and send the rest money to a savings account.